dvdbisong/dvdbisong.github.io/gcp-ml-seminar/setting-up-gcp-account.md

 </div>

 ### Account Users and Permissions
 GCP allows you to define security roles and permission for every resource in a specific project.
 This feature is particularly useful when a project scales beyond one user.
-New roles and permissions are created for a user through the IAM & Admin tab
+New roles and permissions are created for a user through the IAM & Admin tab.

 <div class="fig figcenter fighighlight">
      <img src="/assets/seminar_IEEE/open-IAM.png">
      <div class="figcaption" style="text-align: center;">
-        Figure 8: Open IAM & Admin
+        Figure 8: Open IAM & Admin.
      </div>
      <img src="/assets/seminar_IEEE/IAM-console.png">
      <div class="figcaption" style="text-align: center;">
-        Figure 9: IAM & Admin Console
+        Figure 9: IAM & Admin Console.
      </div>
 </div>